hotequil/proposal-filter-groups/README.md

 ## Proposer

 - Author: [@hotequil](https://github.com/hotequil)
-- Champion: _no one at this moment_
+- Champion: _no one at the moment_

 _This repository there isn't other third dependency, see the [package.json](package.json)._